 Canada has a long history with learning management systems.
-As you might already know, WebCT was originally developed at the University of British Columbia by a faculty member in computer science, Murray Goldberg.
-Another Canadian eLearning company, Desire2Learn, was founded by John Baker in 1999 after identifying his own unfulfilled need for learning online while studying Systems Design Engineering at the University of Waterloo.
-However, this post is not about Canadian companies, but rather the LMS that are used by Canadian colleges and universities.
+As you might know, WebCT was originally developed at the University of British Columbia by Murray Goldberg.
+Another Canadian, John Baker, founded Desire2Learn in 1999 after identifying unfulfilled needs while studying Systems Design Engineering at the University of Waterloo.
+However, this post is not about Canadian companies but rather the LMS used by Canadian colleges and universities.

-Once WebCT was introduced in early 1996, Canadian HigherEd institutions selected it as the de facto system to be used.
-As you can see in the first graph below, almost 70% of Canadian colleges and universities were using WebCT right before it was purchased by Blackboard at the end of 2005.
-At that time, Blackboard had just under 20% of the LMS market share and Moodle was just starting (5%).
+Once WebCT was introduced in early 1996, Canadian HigherEd institutions selected it as the de facto system.
+As shown below, almost 70% of Canadian institutions were using WebCT before it was purchased by Blackboard (2005).
+At that time, Blackboard had just under 20% of the LMS market share, and Moodle was just starting (5%).

 Following the WebCT purchase, institutions migrated to Moodle and, to a lesser degree, to Brightspace (D2L).
-Blackboard was not very successful in retaining its new (purchased) customers.
-Since 2003, Blackboard’s Canadian market share stayed mostly flat.
-We do see a slight rise from 2008 to 2010 caused in part by the phasing out of the WebCT product line.
-But Blackboard’s market share from 2008 to 2010, although it never surpassed 20%.
+Blackboard was not very successful in retaining its purchased customers.
+Since 2003, Blackboard’s Canadian market share has stayed mostly flat.
+WebCT’s wind-down partially caused a slight rise in Blackboard’s market share from 2008 to 2010, although it never surpassed 20%.
 The US company tried many strategies, like purchasing Angel (a minor player in Canadian HigherEd).

 When Blackboard phased out WebCT, Moodle took over the top spot for new implementations between 2005 and 2011.
-The Canadian migration to the open source system Moodle was in part out of frustration of being imposed the change.
-Blackboard was seen as a big bad company and the majority of our (mostly left of the political spectrum) professors did not want to give in.
+The Canadian migration to the open-source system Moodle was partly out of frustration with being imposed the change.
+At the time, Blackboard was seen as the big bad company.
+The majority of Canadian liberal professors did not want to give in.
 However, since 2016, the open-source solution has had very few new implementations.

-Brightspace (D2L) has seen a slow but steady rise in its market share, and has recently overtaken Blackboard in total clients in 2014.
+- Brightspace (D2L) has seen a slow but steady rise in its market share and has overtaken Blackboard in total clients in 2014.
 Its market share keeps increasing.

-Sakai, Homegrown and Angel systems have never taken more than a few percentage points of the market compared to the US LMS market.
+- Sakai, Angel and homegrown systems have never taken more than a few percentage points in the Canadian market.